nostr-protocol/nips/xx.md

 ## Union

-A `union` feed includes two or more feeds.
+A `union` feed includes zero or more feeds.
 An event may match any feed to match the parent feed.

 Example: